Mindfulness & Grief Coach Certification Program

 You agree to practice within your existing scope and apply the 8-step framework ethically in your setting.

 We encourage you to schedule a call with Heather to talk through your experience and goals.
-Together, you can determine whether this certification is the right next step.
+Together, you can determine whether this is the right next step.

 Will I actually be ready to lead?

-Yes.
+Yes, as long as you participate in the program.
 You will move through the full 8-step process yourself before guiding others, building embodied understanding rather than just learning theory.

 Is this for group work or individual clients?